garrandall/popular-music-data/tracks/been-around-the-world-puff-daddy-the-family-the-notorious-b-i-g--mase.md

 Now Puff rule the world, even though I'm young
 I make it my biz to see that all ladies come (yeah) Get em all strung from the tip of my tongue
-Lick em places niggaz wouldn't dare put they faces (c'mon)
+Lick em places niggas wouldn't dare put they faces (c'mon)

 Before I die, hope I, remake a flow by
 In the brand new treasure on a old try